 At Williams my teaching is equally divided between Japanese literature and comparative literature.
 Below is a list of past and upcoming courses.
 Please see the Front Page for a summary of what I am teaching this year.

-All of these Japanese literature courses are taught in English and are open to all students.
+My Japanese literature courses are taught in English and are open to all students.
+These coures are cross-listed in Asian Studies.

 Team taught with Prof. Eiko Siniawer (History)